datacarpentry/r-socialsci/episodes/00-Pre-requisites.md

 In the remainder of this episode we will go through the steps of first installing R, then RStudio, and finish with a brief tour of some of the RStudio facilities.

 ## Installing R
 The latest version of R can be downloaded from [The Comprehensive R Archive Network]( https://cran.r-project.org/).
-On this page, you will find download links for Linux, Mac and Windows versions of R. You should choose the environment link appropriate to your machine's operating system.
+On this page, you will find download links for Linux, Mac, and Windows versions of R. You should choose the environment link appropriate to your machine's operating system.
 In each case, you will be guided through to a particular download for your machine.
 Having completed the download, you should install using the normal technique for your operating environment.
 If you are using a Windows machine you can double click the downloaded executable file.
 You can default all of the prompts presented by the install wizard.
 By default both the 32 and 64 bit versions of R will be installed and icons for them will be available on your desktop.
 These icons are shortcuts for a simple R GUI called RGui.
 RGui will allow you to create and run R Scripts among other things, but it is not as sophisticated as RStudio.
 ## Installing RStudio